jeremybytes/core-cli-30/DemoWalkthrough.md

 PS C:\CoreCLI\person-api-tests>
 ```

-If we type "dotnet new", we can see several unit test project options.
+If we type "dotnet new", we can see several unit test project options in the list.

 ```
 PS C:\CoreCLI\person-api-tests> dotnet new